Fort San Juan (Joara): Further expeditions from Fort San Juan

 After two weeks at Joara, Pardo left a garrison of 30 Spanish soldiers at the newly built fort under the command of Hernando Moyano de Morales.
 Pardo and the remaining Spaniards headed east, exploring away from the Catawba River, towards the site of the modern-day city of Salisbury.
 While exploring in that direction, Pardo received word that Santa Elena was being threatened by a French expedition.
 Pardo returned to Santa Elena, leaving Moyano without support at Fort San Juan.
 Pardo reached Santa Elena on March 7, 1567.
 Meanwhile, Moyano set out on an expedition through the mountains toward the Chiaha village of Maniatique (near present-day Saltville, Virginia), which he attacked.
 Pardo was tasked with returning to Fort San Juan and locating a trail to Zacatecas.
 Upon reaching Joara, on September 24, 1567, Pardo received word that Moyano was under attack from a force of Native Americans at Chiaha.
 Pardo arrived at that town on October 7, 1567, and retrieved Moyano and his men, returning with them to Fort San Juan on November 6, 1567.

 Destruction

 After resting and replenishing supplies at Fort San Juan for two weeks, Pardo and his men began their return voyage to Santa Elena, leaving a garrison of 31 men at the fort.
 Along the way back to the coast, Pardo constructed several more forts, including one named Santiago and another named Santo Tomás.
 Pardo arrived at Santa Elena on March 2, 1568, and never returned to the interior of the continent.
 The fate of the Spanish garrison at Fort San Juan is not exactly known, but it is known that in May 1568, a contingent of Native Americans laid siege to the fort, lured out its garrison, and killed the Spaniards, with the exception of one, Juan de Badejoz, who claimed to have escaped and hidden in the woods.
+The motivation for doing this was because the Spaniards had taken Native women as concubines.
 Subsequent to the fort's destruction, the occupants of Joara constructed a ceremonial mound over the site.